IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/13_Using-IgniteUI-controls-in-different-time-zones.md

 -	The data source is processed via their respective MVC Wrappers ( set via the Model for example)
 -	The data source is remote and the `GridDataSourceAction` attribute is used on the remote method.
 In those cases the time zone offset is added to the data source in the form of metadata.
-This metadata is generated from Ignite UI MVC wrapper For example:
+This metadata is generated from %%ProductNameMVC%% For example:

 ```js
 "Metadata": {